T. R. Shamanna

-member of Parliament 7th Lok Sabha for Bangalore South from 1980-1984.
+member of Parliament 7th Lok Sabha for Bangalore South from 1980 to 1984.

 Career

 Shamanna started his career as a corporator to the Bangalore city corporation, now called Bruhat Bengaluru Mahanagara Palike in 1957 then also represented as Member to the Karnataka Legislative Assembly four times.
 Throughout the political career, he represented the same party from where he had the initial stint.
 In 1980, he was the only non-ruling Janata party candidate to win the elections to the parliament.

 Public service

 Shamanna was known for his simplicity and simple living; he was revered as Karnataka Gandhi.
 He used his own three-wheeled vehicle for all public and private work.
 Remembered as the father of the city council, he led a movement to abolish cycle tax and water cess and reduce the burden of property tax that earned him the name Cycle Shamanna in the general public.
 In the early 1950s, Bengaluru witnessed severe water and power shortages.
 Shamanna led a representation to the central government to get the required quantity of water and electricity supplied to the citizens of the city.